 The Ph.D.
-Program in Electrical & Computer Engineering covers topics such as Applied Electromagnetics & RF Circuits, Computer Vision, Control Systems, Embedded Systems, Integrated Circuits & VLSI, MEMS & Microsystems, Network, Communication, & Information Systems, Optics & Photonics, Power & Energy, Robotics, Signal and Image Processing & Machine Learning, and Solid State & Nanotechnology.
+Program in Electrical & Computer Engineering covers topics such as Applied Electromagnetics & RF Circuits, Computer Vision, Control Systems, Embedded Systems, Integrated Circuits & VLSI, MEMS & Microsystems, Network, Communication, & Information Systems, Optics & Photonics, Quantum Engineering Science & Technology, Power & Energy, Robotics, Signal and Image Processing & Machine Learning, and Solid State & Nanotechnology.

-A student entering the Ph.D. without a relevant Master's degree, must earn at least 36 credit hours of graduate-level coursework, of which at least 30 credit hours must be in technical courses, at least 12 credit hours must be ECE coursework at the 500 level or higher (excluding credit hours earned in individual study, research, or seminar courses, other departments or universities), and 9 credit hours from an ECE major area including at least 6 at the 500 level or above, and at least 6 credit hours in courses outside of ECE.
-A maximum of 3 credit hours of S/U courses that are not directed study will be accepted toward the degree.
-At most 6 credit hours of directed study will be accepted.
+A student entering the Ph.D. without a relevant Master's degree, must earn at least 36 credit hours of graduate-level coursework, of which at least 30 credit hours must be in technical courses, at least 12 credit hours must be ECE coursework at the 500 level or higher (excluding credit hours earned in individual study, research, or seminar courses, other departments or universities), and 9 credit hours from an ECE major area including at least 6 at the 500 level or above, and at least 3 credit hours in courses outside of ECE.
+A maximum of 6 credit hours of S/U courses will be accepted toward the degree.
+At most 3 of the 6 credit hours of non-directed study coursework will be accepted.

-A student entering the Ph.D. with a relevant Master's degree must earn at least 18 credits, including at least 6 technical credit hours, 6 cognate credit hours, and 6 elective credit hours.
+A student entering the Ph.D. with a relevant Master's degree must earn at least 18 credits, including at least 6 technical credit hours, 3 cognate credit hours, and 6 elective credit hours.